 The evaluator shall ensure that the description also covers how the cryptographic functions in the FCS requirements are being used to perform the encryption functions, including how the DEK is unwrapped and stored in the TOE.
-The evaluator shall ensure that the TSS describes, for each power-down scenario (see assurance activities for FCS_CKM_EXT.4) how the TOE ensures the DEK is wrapped with the KEK.
+For the cryptographic functions that are provided by the Operational Environment, the evaluator shall check the TSS to ensure it describes--for each platform identified in the ST--the interface(s) used by the TOE to invoke this functionality.
+The evaluator shall ensure that the TSS describes, for each powerdown scenario (see assurance activities for FCS_CKM_EXT.4) how the TOE ensures the DEK is wrapped with the KEK.

-The evaluator shall ensure that the TSS describes how other functions available in the system (e.g., regeneration of the DEK) ensure that no unencrypted data or key materials are present on the disk.
+The evaluator shall ensure that the TSS describes how other functions available in the system (e.g., regeneration of the DEK) ensure that no unencrypted data or key material are present on the disk.